 - Test your pool’s chemical levels with a liquid or strip pool testing kit.

-- Wear protective gear that comes to your arms and legs to avoid acid burns on the skin, as well as goggles to prevent droplets in the eyes.
+- Wear protective gear on your arms and legs to avoid acid burns on the skin and goggles to prevent droplets from entering your eyes.

-- Dilute the acid before dumping it into the water to allow the right chemistry to be reached.
-Always dilute it by filling a bucket with water first and then add the chemical – never add the chemical first.
-Don’t pour the acid directly into the water without diluting it first as it could cause a harmful, chemical reaction.
+- Dilute the acid before dumping it into the water to reach the right chemistry.
+Always dilute it by filling a bucket with water first and then adding the chemical—never add the chemical first.
+Don’t pour the acid directly into the water without diluting it first, as it could cause a harmful chemical reaction.

 - Leave your pool pump running to circulate the water.

-Caution: If you have a vinyl-lined pool you should consider using dry acid as Muriatic Acid could affect the liner, particularly if you have a patterned liner.
+Caution: If you have a vinyl-lined pool, you should consider using dry acid, as Muriatic Acid could affect the liner, particularly if it is patterned.

 You can find out how to add muriatic acid in this article.